Headphones: Wireless

-True wireless

-True wireless earbuds have no cord to keep each bud connected to each other.
-They rely on wireless technology such as Bluetooth to transmit audio from a hardware device.
+Modern wireless or cordless earphones have no cord connecting the two earphones to the source device or to each other; they receive audio by means of a wireless technology such as Bluetooth.
+In historical usage, 'wireless' referred to a connection to a radio receiver, which was known as a wireless.

-Depending on hardware and software configuration, both channels may be first transmitted to one earbud, which splits off and forwards one channel to the other bud, coordinating the two.
-Alternatively, each bud only receives its individual audio signal, while the coordination is done in the signal source.

-The former arrangement has the advantage of being compatible with legacy systems, while the latter arrangement has the advantage of requiring less energy from the coordinating ear bud.
+On some models both audio streams are transmitted to one earphone which forwards one stream to the other earphone.
+On other models each earphone receives its audio stream directly from the source device.
+The former arrangement has the advantage of being compatible with legacy systems while the latter arrangement has the advantage of causing less power drain in the earphone that has to forward one audio stream.

+Connection between the two earphones also being wireless may be referred to as true wireless stereo (TWS), offering longer battery life and complete transmission on left and right channels, avoiding possible source signal omission if only one is worn.

 Ear adaption

 Circumaural

 Circumaural headphones (sometimes called full size headphones or over-ear headphones) have circular or ellipsoid earpads that encompass the ears.
 Because these headphones completely surround the ear, circumaural headphones can be designed to fully seal against the head to attenuate external noise.
 Because of their size, circumaural headphones can be heavy and there are some sets that weigh over 500 g.
 Ergonomic headband and earpad design is required to reduce discomfort resulting from weight.
 These are commonly used by drummers in recording.